 Phage vector platform for applications and SDT

-Bacteriophages (phages) are ubiquious viruses that infect bacteria while being inactive against eukaryotic cells.
-They can act as modular platforms to generate innovative therapeutic vectors, since they are easy to modify and redirect to different cell types, replacing the specific recognition proteins exposed by the phage.
-In our case, the bacteriophages get redirected to selectively attack certain types of cells and engineered to convey powerful, sound-sensitizing molecules.
+Bacteriophages (phages) are ubiquitous viruses that infect bacteria but are inactive against eukaryotic cells.
+They can serve as modular platforms for generating novel therapeutic vectors because they are easily modified and redirected to different cell types by replacing specific recognition proteins exhibited by the phage.
+In our case, bacteriophages are engineered to target specific cells and to deliver potent sono-sensitizing molecules.

-The invention consists of a phage vector platform that can be used for the selective SDT of either bacterial or cancer cells.
-Upon the ultrasound irradiation of the specimen, the vector selectively mediates the killing of the target cells, increasing the efficacy and specificity of the SDT, while lowering the threshold of intensity of useful ultrasonic power.
+The invention consists of a phage vector platform applicable for SDT of bacterial or cancer cells.
+Upon irradiation of the sample with low-intensity ultrasound, the vector selectively mediates the killing of target cells, increasing the efficacy and specificity of SDT while lowering the threshold of useful ultrasonic power intensity.

 - Non-invasive and selective antimicrobial therapies;